 Innovation will flourish and the business will become more flexible and adaptable as a result.
 So, what can HR do to encourage and support environments where learning is valued and becomes an integral part of the day job?

 Work with the leadership team to articulate the learning vision.
 What does learning mean to the business?
 Why is it important?
 What key skills will the organisation need going forward?
 Are those skills already well represented within the workforce or will they need to be developed?
 Does the culture support learning or is there a ‘blame’ culture where mistakes are seen as disasters rather than learning opportunities.
 Make sure those at the top understand that if they truly want to create a learning environment, they will need to walk the talk and invest in developing their own skills too.

 A coaching approach is key to helping people develop the skills they need at the time they need them.
 Helping people explore and discover the right way to do things – rather than just telling them what to do – also creates a ‘problem-solving’ mindset and encourages employees to become less dependent on others for answers.
 It’s important to recognise, however, that this isn’t an approach that comes naturally to all managers and many will need training and support to develop coaching skills.

 Break down barriers:

 Put tools in place that will help to break down silos and encourage communication and collaboration.
-The internal social portals (or HR workspaces) that come as an integral part of some HR software systems are a great way to help people find the information and contacts they need to improve their knowledge and productivity.
+The internal social portals (or HR workspaces) that come as an integral part of some HR software system are a great way to help people find the information and contacts they need to improve their knowledge and productivity.
 Mentoring programmes are also a cost-effective way to share learning and expertise across the business.
 This doesn’t always have to be just top down.
 Reverse mentoring (where junior colleagues help managers get to grip with social media, for example) can work really well too.